Talkala logo

 Calling hotels, schools, clinics, banks, and other service or support lines where a direct phone call still resolves more than messaging

-• Separate rates: landlines and mobiles on the +54 route are priced differently
+• Separate rates: landlines and mobiles on the +54 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile